A Brief Introduction to G.K. Chesterton’s Beloved Wife

 How Far Is It To Bethelem? is Frances Chesterton’s lasting legacy.
 The poem, originally written in 1917 and printed on Gilbert and Frances’s Christmas card to family and friends that year, then experienced a long and lasting life as a poem and a song, right up till today.

 The poem was set to traditional English music from the 16th-18th century called “Stowey” and published by Novello & Co. in 1922.
-Since then, this song has experienced a never-ending string of performances, reprints, recordings, and YouTube videos in every situation from solo to Mormon Tabernacle Choir, in every language from English to Czechoslovakian.
+Since then, this song has experienced a never-ending string of performances, reprints, recordings, and YouTube videos in every situation from solo performance to Mormon Tabernacle Choir, in every language from English to Czechoslovakian.

 When once one listens to the words though the heart of Frances, the song becomes a poignant pleading for hope in times of trouble.
 How far is it to Bethlehem?
 Frances asks herself.
 How far is it to nativity?
 How far is it to heaven?
 How far is it to maternity?
 Frances suffered from her infertility, longing for babies of her own to hold.
 But while the medical world could not offer a cure, she consistently saw hope in the nativity scene, in the Babe in the manger, or in His mother’s arms.
 How far is it to Bethlehem?
 Frances asks herself, and then she answers beautifully, hopefully and faithfully, “not very far.”